-- There are 10 Lower Super Output Areas (LSOAs)\ in the worst 20% nationally, two within the most deprived 10%.
-This compares with 12 LSOAs in the most deprived 20% in 2010, but with none in the most deprived 10%.
+- The population of Reading is 161,825 living within 16 Wards - There are 31,000 children aged 0-14 and 9,480 young people aged 15-19 - The Black and Minority Ethnic (BME) population of Reading is 33% of the total population, however this is higher amongst younger age groups, especially younger children where 49% of 0-4 year olds are BME - Reading has the third highest proportion of ethnic minority groups in the South East (excluding London) after Slough and Oxford - Reading ranks 146th most deprived out of 326 LAs (129th in 2010) - But 10 Lower Super Output Areas(LSOAs) in the worst 20% nationally, 2 within the most deprived 10% This compares with 12 LSOAs in the most deprived 20% in 2010, but with none in the most deprived 10%.
 This suggests that while overall relative deprivation has decreased, it has actually increased in certain small areas predominantly in the south, with four areas in the west and one in the north.
-These areas are with in the wards of Caversham, Church, Norcot, Redlands, Southcote and Whitley. - In general terms, Reading tends to score better than the national average for most health measures, although this hides problems amongst particular communities.
-One of the most significant health-related statistics is that life expectancy is 7.8 years lower for men and 6.5 years lower for women in the most deprived areas of Reading than in the least deprived areas.\\
+These areas are within the wards of Caversham, Church, Norcot, Redlands, Southcote and Whitley - In general terms, Reading tends to score better than the national average for most health measures, although this hides problems amongst particular communities.
+One of the most significant health-related statistics is that life expectancy is 7.8 years lower for men and 6.5 years lower for women in the most deprived areas of Reading than in the least deprived areas.
+(Source: Public Health England Health Profile 2017)

-\Areas of approx. 1,000-3,000 people
+^{}areas of approx. 1,000 - 3,000 people